SFSIA | Berlin

 Venue: Spike Art

-Andrew Berardini, Anke Henning, Ariana Reines, Armen Avanessian, Barry Schwabsky (co-director), Beatriz Colomina, Boris Groys, Georgia Sagri, Hans Ulrich Obrist, Isaac Julien, Jason Dodge, John Yau, Julian Talamantez Brolaski, Julieta Aranda, Karl Holmquist, Marina Fokidis, Marjan Sharifi, Mathieu Copeland, Meena Alexander, Olu Oguibe, Quinn Latimer, Raimundas Malašauskas, Tino Sehgal, Warren Neidich (founding director), and Yuk Hui
+Andrew Berardini, Anke Henning, Ariana Reines, Armen Avanessian, Barry Schwabsky, Beatriz Colomina, Boris Groys, Daniel Falb, Georgia Sagri, Hans Ulrich Obrist, Isaac Julien, John Yau, Julieta Aranda, Hubertus von Amelunxen, Karl Holmquist, Marcus Steinweg, Marie-Luise Knott, Marina Fokidis, Marjan Sharifi, Mathieu Copeland, Meena Alexander, Olu Oguibe, Quinn Latimer, Raimundas Malašauskas, Tino Sehgal, Warren Neidich, and Yuk Hui

 Saas-Fee Summer Institute of Art | Berlin, 2018 is titled Art and the Poetics of Praxis in Cognitive Capitalism.
 The seminar will revisit pressing topics of past programs (such as estrangement and individuation) in order to consider the potential healing of a general intellect, now fragmented, dispossessed and restricted by the power of virtuality and techno-linguistic governance.
 As Franco Berardi has observed, the rising generation is the first to have learned more words from a machine than from their mothers; the result is —in a sense quite different from that intended by Rimbaud— an immense dérèglement de tous les sens or deregulation of signification: a break between meaning and the body.
 Disempathy is one result.
 In The Uprising, Berardi calls on poetry to revitalize and reactivate the precarious social body and reconnect a collective intelligence by way of forging singular voices and autonomous resonances.
 Berardi’s call to poiesis is where this year’s Institute begins.